ABuljko/Sudoku-App-Documentation/README.md

 ## 12. DSL
 Create a small **Domain-Specific Language (DSL)** demo, even if it doesn’t directly contribute to the project.
 This can be in another programming language.

+This project uses a DSL-like structure to handle Sudoku-specific tasks such as grid generation, user input, validation, focus management, and puzzle completion checks.
+Custom classes (BoxInner, BlokChar, FocusClass) and functions (generatePuzzle(), setInput(), checkFinish()) simplify working with Sudoku grids, ensuring clean and focused code.

 ## 13. Functional Programming
 Demonstrate **functional programming** principles in your project, such as:
 - Using only final data structures.